Shop Stealing Prevention and Detection

 The nature and extent of the problem

-Shoplifting is a major problem for retailers.
-The Australian Institute of Criminology (AIC) has estimated that the total cost of shoplifting is around $810 million per year, or $110 per incident.
-This is based on an estimated 7.3 million incidents of shoplifting per year (just over 40 per retailer).
+Shop stealing is a major problem for retailers.
+The Australian Institute of Criminology (AIC) has estimated that the total cost of shop stealing is around $810 million per year, or $110 per incident.
+This is based on an estimated 7.3 million incidents of shop stealing per year (just over 40 per retailer).
 However, the true extent of the problem is unknown because not all incidents are detected and/or reported to police.

-Shops vary in their vulnerability to shoplifting, depending on:
+Shops vary in their vulnerability to shop stealing, depending on:

 - the location of the shop